-Under the FPL safe harbor, coverage is affordable for plan years beginning in 2024 if the employee's share of the premium does not exceed 8.39% of the individual FPL amount for the calendar year divided by 12.
+Under the FPL safe harbor, coverage is affordable for plan years beginning in 2026 if the employee's share of the premium does not exceed 9.96% of the individual FPL amount for the calendar year divided by 12.
 The U.S. Department of Health & Human Services (HHS) publishes the FPL amounts annually.
 There is one set of FPL amounts for the continental United States.
 Separate and higher FPL amounts apply to Alaska and Hawaii.

 Since the FPL amounts are usually not available from HHS for a given year before late January or early February of that year, the rules allow plans to use the individual FPL amount in effect six months prior to the start of the plan year.
-Calendar year plans effectively have little choice but to rely on the prior year's FPL amount.

-An employer with a non-calendar plan year that begins within six months of the month HHS releases the current year FPL amounts can choose between using the prior or current year individual FPL amount for affordability calculation purposes.
-The FPL amounts historically increase year-over-year, so employers generally prefer to use the current year FPL amount when feasible.
-For open enrollment and other plan administrative reasons, it is generally difficult for employers with plan years beginning before April to take advantage of the current year individual FPL amount.
+- Calendar year plans Calendar year plans effectively have little choice but to rely on the prior year's FPL amount. - Non-calendar year plans An employer with a non-calendar plan year that begins within six months of the month HHS releases the current year FPL amounts can choose between using the prior or current year's individual FPL amount for affordability calculation purposes.
+Employers typically weigh the following: - The FPL amounts historically increase year-over-year, so employers generally prefer to use the current year FPL amount when feasible. - For open enrollment and other plan administrative reasons, it is generally difficult for employers with plan years beginning before April to take advantage of the current year individual FPL amount.

 An employer with a plan year beginning more than six months after the month HHS releases the data must use the current year FPL amount.

-If an employer's plan satisfies this safe harbor, employers should rely on it in lieu of the others since it is automatic and does not rely on employee wages or hours worked.
+If an employer's plan satisfies this safe harbor, the employer should rely on it in lieu of the others since it is automatic and does not rely on employee wages or hours worked.
 However, this safe harbor usually results in lower permitted employee contribution amounts than the others.

-The 2023 individual FPL amount is \$14,580.
-For a plan year beginning on January 1, 2024, an offer of coverage is affordable if the monthly employee cost of employee-only coverage is \$101.93 or less.
+The 2025 individual FPL amount is \$15,650.
+For a plan year beginning on January 1, 2026, an offer of coverage is affordable if the monthly employee cost of employee-only coverage is \$129.89 or less.

-$$(\$14,580 \times 8.39\%) = \$1,223.26 \text{ annually}$$
+(\$15,650 × 9.96%) = \$1,558.74 annually

-$(\$1,223.26 \div 12) = \$101.93/\text{month}^7$
+(\$1,558.74 ÷ 12) = \$129.89/month